Domestic violence in Pakistan: Honour killing

-A recent report noted that one in five homicides in Pakistan are attributed to honour killings.
+A recent report noted that one in five homicides in Pakistan are honour killings.
 The prevalence of such honour killings that have been reported are around 2,000 killings every four years.
 Overall, out of all homicides of both men and women in Pakistan, honour killings of women constitute 21%.
 Moreover, the perpetrator in most honour killings is the husband.
 One study found as high as 92% of all honour killings are committed by the spouse.
 The highest occurring reason in spousal honour killings was alleged extramarital affairs.
 Much of the data has been collected by the Human Rights Commission of Pakistan through newspaper reports, however, it is clear there needs to be more systematic research by a health agency is needed to assess this public health crisis and effectively plan for solutions as many cases go unreported.
 Another analysis of this research states that a possible explanation of the high rate of honour killings towards married women could be attributed to the generally high statistics of domestic violence in Pakistan.

 Psychological abuse

 Psychological abuse generally includes yelling, insulting, controlling behaviors, and threatening.
-In a study by Zakar et al., of 373 randomly selected married women of reproductive age interviewed in Pakistani ospitals, 60.8% reported as current victims of severe psychological violence with 15% having been victims in the past.
+In a study by Zakar et al., of 373 randomly selected married women of reproductive age interviewed in Pakistani hospitals, 60.8% reported as current victims of severe psychological violence with 15% having been victims in the past.
 The percentage of women going through current psychological violence far surpassed the percentages of women going through current sexual (27.3%) and physical (21.7%) violence.
 Moreover, more than half of these participants, 54%, reported being currently in a poor state of mental health.

 Factors

 Poverty

 Associated with poverty is illiteracy and social stigma against domestic violence.
-Lack of an education due to financial reasons accompanies a lack of awareness about women’s rights.
-Moreover, because mental health illiteracy is especially widespread in low-income areas, many women to not get appropriate treatment for the after effects of domestic violence.
+Lack of an education due to financial reasons diminishes awareness of women’s rights.
+Moreover, because mental health illiteracy is especially widespread in low-income areas, many women do not receive appropriate treatment after experiencing domestic violence.